 There is no right or wrong here, there is just your own personal experience, and therefore only you can decide.
-Yoganu offers a wonderful opportunity for exploring how this integration could work for you personally.
+Yoganu offers an opportunity to explore how this integration could work for you personally.

-Is this just another excuse for you and other gay men to get it off together?
+Is this just another excuse for gay men to get off together?

-There is no shortage of places for gay men to have sex, this environment offers something different.
-It is a place where men can safely and securely explore their own personal relationship with their bodies, their minds and look at their sexuality as part of their overall make up.
-It offers an opportunity for gay men to explore relating to each other in a new and radically different way.
+There is no shortage of places for gay men to have sex so this environment offers something different.
+It offers an opportunity for gay men to explore relating to each other in a new and different way.

-Students with different levels of experience are welcome from active beginners to more advanced students.
+Yoganu is open to students with different levels of experience, active beginners to more advanced students are very welcome.
 If you’re a beginner or unsure then just contact one of the team and we’ll guide you in the right direction.

-If you are looking to take up yoga following injury or illness, or to help with some other physical challenges, please note that it is not the primary focus of our class.
-We would invite you to contact us directly about any physical conditions specifically so that we can advise if the class will beneficial for you or if 1-1 or Yoga therapy sessions would be more appropriate (Which can be provided by Andy or Richard).
+If you are looking to take up yoga following injury or illness, or to help with some other physical challenges, you might want to contact us directly about any physical conditions specifically so that we can advise if the class will beneficial for you or if 1-1 or Yoga therapy sessions would be more appropriate (Which can be provided by Andy or Richard).

 What do I need to bring?

 Please bring a yoga mat, a towel and a bottle of water.
 (Some spare mats are available).

 What if I have never practiced yoga before?